ABOUT THE FILM

 With the wild Venus flytrap population down 93% in just 50 years, FLYTRAP TOWN is a timely, urgent and visually striking exploration of a species in peril - and the people racing to save it.
 Shot in vivid 4K, the film reveals the flytrap in extraordinary detail, from the stillness of its open jaws to their lightning-fast snap.
 Intimate, golden-hour scenes capture the quiet dedication of the volunteers working to protect it.

-Blending science, emotion, and visual wonder, FLYTRAP TOWN offers a powerful, immersive look at what it means to fight for the wild.
+Produced by Radius Films in association with Wilmington-based Hendy Street Produxions, FLYTRAP TOWN blends science, emotion, and visual wonder, and offers a powerful, immersive look at what it means to fight for the wild.

 Brunswick County, NC has the largest wild Venus flytrap population, but its fragile habitat is vanishing.
 Amid a housing boom, volunteers in Boiling Spring Lakes rescue and relocate threatened flytraps, acting quickly to protect them.